2008 Passover margarine shortage: Causes

-Additionally, some of the previous manufacturers of Passover margarine discontinued producing the product after deciding it was not economically feasible.
-The process of cleansing a margarine plant to make it suitable for producing kosher-for-Passover margarine is complicated, and involves dismantling much of the equipment.
+Additionally, some previous manufacturers of Passover margarine discontinued producing the product after deciding it was not economically feasible.
+The process of cleansing a factory to make it suitable for producing kosher-for-Passover margarine is complicated, and involves dismantling much of the equipment.

-Some of the previous manufacturers felt it was no longer practical to undergo these procedures for a short-term project.
+Some of the previous manufacturers felt it was no longer practical to undergo these procedures for a project.
 Manischewitz and Mother's, two of the largest kosher margarine brands, were only able to provide limited amounts to the marketplace, which were often not in the popular stick form.